 The practice's health and safety policies and risk assessments were up to date and reviewed to help manage potential risk.
 These covered general workplace and specific dental topics.
 The practice had current employer's liability insurance and checked each year that the clinicians' professional indemnity insurance was up to date.

-We looked at the Control of Substances Hazardous to Health (COSHH) Regulations 2002 file and saw that some material safety data sheets needed to be updated.
+We reviewed the Control of Substances Hazardous to Health (COSHH) Regulations 2002 file and saw that some material safety data sheets were out of date when newer versions were available.